Suraj520/cv-nlp-basics-to-advanced/README.md

 16. DeepNLP starter 01 - RNN and its application for printing hello world.
 17. DeepNLP starter 02 - RNN and its application for name classification.
 18. DeepNLP starter 03 - Word segmentation in PyTorch.
-19. License Plate Text Recognition in PyTorch.
+19. License Plate Text Recognition using CRNN in PyTorch.
-20. Image captioning in PyTorch.
+20. Image captioning using LSTMs in PyTorch.
+21. Machine Translation using LSTMs in PyTorch.